rayyan-merchant/rayyan-merchant/README.md

 ---

-Here’s a creative and motivational “About Me” section tailored for your GitHub profile:

----

 ### 🌟 About Me

 Hey there! 👋 I’m **Rayyan Merchant**, a tech enthusiast on a relentless quest to turn ideas into impactful solutions. 🚀